2024S2-FSE/GRUPO_7/test.md

 • **As a result of changing requirements, software is often built using an iterative process rather than as a sequence of closed tasks.**

-$\textsf{Como resultado da mudança de requerimentos, um software é frequentemente feito usando um processo iterativo (repetição cíclica) ao invés de uma sequência fechada de tarefas (com começo e fim)}$
+$\textsf{Como resultado da mudança de requerimentos, um software é frequentemente feito usando um process o iterativo (repetição cíclica) ao invés de uma sequência fechada de tarefas (com começo e fim)}$

 • **Software engineering necessarily incorporates creativity and discipline.
 Maintaining an appropriate balance between the two is sometimes difficult.**